lekkodev/node-template/README.md

-# node-template
+# Node.js template project

-Template Node.js starter project for trying out Lekko
+You can use this project as a starting point for trying out Lekko.
+Follow the instructions on our Get started guide.